Umbra-Domini/pico-flash/README.md

 4. When prompted, **hold the BOOTSEL button** on the Pico and plug it into USB.
 5. The script takes it from there — just follow the on-screen steps.

-At step 5 (payload), you'll be shown a list of any `.dd` files in `~/Desktop/pico/`.
+At step 5 (payload), you'll be shown a list of any `.dd` files in the repo folder.
 You can pick one to arm it, or skip to leave the Pico in safe mode.

 ![pico-flash payload selection screen](imgs/Payload_Selection.png)